dmbarbour/wikilon/docs/NetworkModel.md

 * provide commons capabilities that implement feedback policies
 * in general, reify new failure handling policies into caps

 This gives us full power to abstract our feedback models.

-And a simple feedback cap might be something like:
+The resulting outgoing message might have form:

-        outMsg = SendWithFeedback * ((Cap * Content) * FeedbackContextCap)
+        outMsg = SendWithFeedback * ((Cap * Content) * DeliveryStatusCap)
-                  failure policy       the message      to send feedback
+                  failure policy       the message       send feedback

-This where we'd normally just use `(Cap * Content)`.

-In this case our costs might be a little bit higher.
-However, we have not added rigidity to the model or complexity to the basic types.
-Our SendWithFeedback capability is reified, easily abstracted, extended, or replaced by new policies.
-The only real difficulty here is that this might impact our batching and ordering for our output messages.
-This could be addressed at the network layer, but that does seem a little awkward.

-One option is to weaken some of those batch ordering properties.
-But really, what I want to say is that our networks should be concurrency friendly as much as they can be, without making any strong guarantees.
-So, in this case, we might recognize basic failure handling policies when building batches.
-Or maybe we'll need to reify batches.
+The `SendWithFeedback` value is a normal capability, though it might have special recognition from the network layer for performance and to preserve batch order (i.e. use sum type for the local capability field).
+Special recognition is something to avoid because it doesn't generalize well... but I think I'm willing to accept it for a few specialized network operations.
+Meanwhile, we have not added rigidity to the model nor complexity to our basic types. `SendWithFeedback` is subject to all the normal mediation of capabilities.

 ### Substructural Types